klpulliam-37/4883-SoftwareTools-Pulliam/Assignments/A04/README.md

 ### Kolten Pulliam

 ## Description
 ### This file generates a binary search tree using the DOT/GV language.
-The output is generated using Graphviz.
+The output is generated using Graphviz Online.

 | Link                                                                                                    | Assignment Description |
 | ------------------------------------------------------------------------------------------------------- | ---------------------- |